knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 ![Ready pods over time](/blog/articles/images/readypods.png)
 ![Panic mode over time](/blog/articles/images/panic.png)

+!!! note

+     The experiment was run on Minikube and the [hey](https://github.com/rakyll/hey) tool was used for generating the traffic.

 Let's describe in detail what we see above.
 Initially when the ksvc is deployed there is no traffic and one pod is created by default for verification reasons.